kat-acu/openmrs-config-ces/README.md

   * Create a new row, setting the "Member" column to the "Fully Specified Name:es" of the new concept
     * Sort alphabetically and update the Sort Weight columns to maintain that order (not necessary, but good practice)
 * Commit your code to a branch and issue a PR for review

+To modify the name of an existing diagnosis:
+* To update the name of a diagnosis, you can update the appropriate row and column for that diagnosis name in the relevant csv file.
+* **HOWEVER** note that if you change the Spanish fully specified name of a concept, you'll need to update that name in the related concept set file as well (or the next time you update the concept set file things will likely fail).

 To remove a concept:
 * Set the "Void/Retire" column to True for the concept in *both* the concept and concept set files

+TODO: we need to be careful about modifying the concept files until we implement: https://pihemr.atlassian.net/browse/UHM-6708
-NOTE/TODO: we may want to consider simplifying this into a single diagnosis set, if this is easier.
+TODO: we may want to consider simplifying this into a single diagnosis set, if this is easier.

-NOTE/TODO: we may want to remove the other mapping columns we aren't using (AMPATH, etc) entirely
+TODO: we may want to remove the other mapping columns we aren't using (AMPATH, etc) entirely

 #### Adding New Drugs